 What’s your rich strategy?

-I’ve been told “no” many times in my professional career.
-But that didn’t stop me from moving forward and following my instincts.
+I’ve been told “no” many times in my professional career, but that hasn’t stopped me from moving forward and following my instincts.

 My reality is curated based on my expectations and not those of others.
 My team at GOJA should do the same.